Stability for random measures, point processes and discrete semigroups: Regular and singular processes

 \section{Regular and singular $\das$ processes}

-We have shown in the proof of Theorem~\ref{th:coxpros} that a $\das$ point process is necessarily infinitely divisible.
-It is known (\seg~\cite[Th.~8.4.V]{DalVJon:88}) that the \pgfl of an infinitely divisible point process admits the following representation
+We have shown in the proof of Theorem \ref{th:coxpros} that a $\das$ point process is necessarily infinitely divisible.
+It is known (\seg \cite{DalVJon08}, Theorem 10.2.V) that the \pgfl of an infinitely divisible point process admits the following representation

-where $\sN_0$ is the space of locally finite non-empty point configurations on $X$ and $\Q$ is a locally finite measure on it satisfying
+where $\sN_0$ is the space of locally finite non-empty point configurations on $X$ and $\Q$ is a~locally finite measure on it satisfying

-This measure $\Q$ is called the \emph{KLM-measure} (\emph{canonical measure} in the terminology of \cite{m:k:m}) and it is uniquely defined for a given infinitely divisible point process $\Phi$.
-Such point process $\Phi$ is called \emph{regular} if its KLM measure is supported by the set $\{\phi\in\sN_0:\ \phi(X)<\infty\}$, otherwise if is called \emph{singular}.
+This measure $\Q$ is called the \textit{KLM measure} (\textit{canonical measure} in the terminology of~\cite{mkm}) and it is uniquely defined for a given infinitely divisible point process $\Phi$.
+Such point process $\Phi$ is called \textit{regular} if its KLM measure is supported by the set $\{\phi\in\sN_0\dvtx \phi(X)<\infty\}$; otherwise it is called \textit{singular}.